 Bryant Grove Trail - 4.0 miles - One Way - Easy/Moderate - This flat, winding trail connects the Couchville Lake area to Bryant Grove Recreation Area as it follows the shore of Percy Priest Lake.
 The path visits several unique habitats, including rare limestone glades.
 It crosses a wooden bridge above Bryant Grove Creek, where green heron are occasionally seen wading and feeding.
 The one-mile marker (coming from Couchville Lake) is a good “habitat edge” birding spot for warblers, vireos and other species.
 Wildflowers along the route include spider lily, shooting star, glade phlox, rose verbena, evening primrose, Tennessee milkvetch and prickly pear cactus.
 Keep an eye out for owls, hawks and raccoons along the trail.
 No pets allowed.

 Day Loop - 4.5 miles - Loop - Easy/Moderate - This wild, rocky trail winds its way through mature oak-hickory forest, abundant plants and wildlife, and several scenic bluff overlooks of Percy Priest Lake.
 The first part of the hike follows the Volunteer Trail, but then it breaks off to form its own loop.
-Plants found along the route include Trout Lily, Indian Pink and Rue Anemone.
-Keep an eye out for large oak trees, unique rock formations and sinkholes, and even some limestone glade habitat featuring Prickly Pear cactus.
-And listen/look for such birds as Pileated Woodpecker, Red-tailed Hawk, Osprey, and Common Loon.
+Keep an eye out for large oak trees, unique rock formations and sinkholes, and even some limestone glade habitat featuring prickly pear cactus.
+Listen and look for pileated woodpecker, red-tailed hawk, osprey, and common loon.
+Dogs on a leash are allowed.

 Deer Trail - 1.0 mile - Loop Trail - Easy - Located near the park office, the Deer Trail features a restored prairie which displays many native flowers and grasses.
-During summer, the striking wildflower known as blazing star attracts a wide variety of swallowtail butterflies, including eastern tiger, spicebush, giant, pipevine and zebra. monarchs, Juniper hairstreaks and great spangled fritillary butterflies are also seen in the prairie.
+During summer, the striking wildflower known as blazing star attracts a wide variety of swallowtail butterflies, including eastern tiger, spicebush, giant, pipevine and zebra.
+Monarchs, Juniper hairstreaks and great spangled fritillary butterflies are also seen in the prairie.
 Other interesting insects here include praying mantis, green lynx spider and clearwing moth, also known as hummingbird moth.
 The back section of the trail showcases an impressive stand of mature sassafras trees.
 Other unique wildflowers here include rose pink, heal-all, purple-headed sneezeweed and mountain mint.
-Note: Beware of significant numbers of ticks on this trail during warm weather months.
+Note: beware of significant numbers of ticks on this trail during warm weather months.
+Dogs on a leash are allowed.

 Group Camp trails - 0.3 miles - Various - Easy - This area of the park, located behind the main office, is closed to park visitors unless you are signed up as a group camper or participating in an official park program.
 At Group Camp 1, a small, circular gravel path is located in the middle of the field, and there are also short spur trails leading to Group Camps 2 and 3.
 The highlight of this area is several large, impressive trees - black cherry, tulip poplar, etc. - found in the Group Camp 1 field.